manxin-c/manxin-c.github.io/aboutme.md

 #### **Nucleosome Assembly:**

-- Exploring the mechanisms underlying the assembly of the nucleosome octamer with specific chaperones.
+- Exploring the mechanisms underlying the assembly of the octamer of histones with specific chaperones.

 #### **Key Words:**